newretirement/fpe-api/terms.md

 ## transfer

 A transfer is a transaction whereby money is withdrawn from one [account](datatypes.md#account) and deposited into another.
-In FPE, a tranfer is accomplished by setting both the `source` and `target` attributes of the [paymentStream](datatypes.md#paymentstream) object.
+In FPE, a transfer is accomplished by setting both the `source` and `target` attributes of the [paymentStream](datatypes.md#paymentstream) object.